Lois Lane in other media: Superman: Man of Tomorrow

 In the animated film Superman: Man of Tomorrow (2020), Alexandra Daddario voiced Lois Lane.
 An original story written by Tim Sheridan, featuring a young Clark Kent still early in his career as Superman and working as an intern for the Daily Planet and learning on the job how to save the city of Metropolis.
 At the start of the film, during a Lexcorp event at S.T.A.R.
 Labs, Luthor is arrested by the authority when Lois (a recipient of Luthor journalism scholarship) plays a tape recording of Luthor's illegal dealings.
 Lois, a grad student, is hired by Perry White at the Daily Planet and meets Clark Kent.
 She later interviews Lobo at S.T.A.R.
 Labs and live streams the final battle between Superman and Parasite at a nuclear power plant.

 Injustice

 Laura Bailey voiced Lois in the animated film Injustice (2021).
-Based on the video game Injustice: Gods Among Us and the comic book series of the same name, the film follows a grief-stricken Superman who goes rogue and starts to enforce peace and order on earth after the Joker tricked Superman into killing his wife Lois and their unborn child and detonating a nuclear bomb that destroys Metropolis.
-At the end of the film, Mister Terrific brings a version of Lois from Earth-9, who is also pregnant and lost her husband Superman, and reminds him that every life is sacred.
-Realizing how far he has fallen, Superman willingly surrenders and agrees to be imprisoned.
+Based on the video game Injustice: Gods Among Us and the comic book series of the same name, the film follows a grief-stricken Superman who goes rogue and starts to enforce peace and order on Earth after the Joker tricked him into killing his wife Lois and their unborn child and detonating a nuclear bomb that destroyed Metropolis.
+At the end of the film, Mister Terrific brings a version of Lois from another universe, who is also pregnant and lost her husband Superman, to remind the corrupted Superman that all life is sacred and persuade him to surrender.